siemens/kas/docs/format-changelog.rst

 ~~~~~

 - ``defaults`` key can now be used to set a default value for the repository
+  property ``refspec`` and the repository patch property ``repo``.
+These
-  property ``refspec``.
-This default value will be used if the appropriate
+  default values will be used if the appropriate properties are not defined
-  property is not defined for a given repository.
+  for a given repository or patch.